I. Purpose and Scope

 4. Where there are any objections that are not reconciled, the responsible office/department will note these reservations.

-5. The final draft policy will then be submitted by the sponsoring responsible office/department to their area senior leader for final review before submission, as required.
+5. The final draft policy will then be submitted by the University Policy Manager or designee, or the sponsoring responsible office/department to their area senior leader for final review before submission, as required.